marc-jones/phd_thesis/content/06_materials_and_methods/01_methods.md

 The GO terms associated with the Arabidopsis gene with the highest sequence similarity to each *B.\ napus* gene, as determined by `blastn`[@camacho_blast_2009] (version 2.2.30+), were assigned to each *B.\ napus* gene.
 The `topGO` library[@r_top_go] (version 2.22.0) was used to perform the GO term enrichment.
 The parameters used to generate the `topGO` data structure were `BP` for the `ontology` parameter and a `nodeSize` of `10`.
-For the enrichment test, the `classic` algorithm was used with a `fisher` statistic.
+For the enrichment test, the `classic` algorithm was used with the statistic parameter set to `fisher`.
 The significance threshold used was 0.01.

 ## Protein domain enrichment {#section:methods:proteinenrichment}